-Bruce Cassidy is in his first full season behind the Boston bench, having been named the 28th head coach in team history on April 26, 2017.
-He had served in an interim capacity since February 7, 2017 when Claude Julien was relieved of his coaching duties.
+Bruce Cassidy is in his second full season behind the Boston bench, having been named the 28th head coach in team history on April 26, 2017.
+He had finished the 2016-17 season in an interim capacity since February 7, 2017 when Claude Julien was relieved of his coaching duties.

 Cassidy joined Julien's staff as an assistant coach in Boston on May 24, 2016 following eight seasons in the organization with the Providence Bruins, their top American Hockey League affiliate.

 He began in Providence as an assistant coach in 2008 and served in that capacity for three seasons before named as the tenth head coach in that team's history on June 25, 2011.
 He compiled a 207-128-45 record behind that bench, including the best record in the AHL in 2012-13 at 50-21-5, and his teams made the playoffs in each of his final four seasons.